 Inspired by the virtual tour and want complete the walk yourself?
 Visitors should park at the roadside parking area on Stone Road where the route starts.
 The beginning of the walk is marked by a wooden fingerpost.
 This walk is not yet fully waymarked, so it is strongly advised to take a route map with you.
 A more sustainable transport alternative to access the walk would be to catch the train from Norwich or Great Yarmouth and get off at Berney Arms Station (upon request only) and embark on the walk from here.
 Further details of this walk can be found here so that you can take the chance to discover the hidden life of Halvergate Marshes and Mills for yourself.

-On this walk there are two stiles, field gates, kissing gates and areas of uneven ground but the majority of the walk is flat.
+On this walk there is a stile, field gates, kissing gates and areas of uneven ground but the majority of the walk is flat.
 Sections of the walk will pass through fields where cattle may be grazing so take care and follow the countryside code.
 Dependent on seasonal conditions, parts of this walk may cross muddy fields so always wear appropriate footwear and clothing.
 The walk also passes two train crossings so take extra care and always follow crossing instructions.